woocommerce/facebook-for-woocommerce/readme.txt

 == Changelog ==

 = 2020.nn.nn - version 2.3.0-beta.1 =
+ * Feature - Integrate with Instagram Checkout so customers can purchase your products directly on Facebook platforms
+ * Feature - Manage Facebook & Instagram generated orders in WooCommerce
+ * Feature - Sync product inventory counts between your Facebook catalog and WooCommerce shop
+ * Feature - Define custom product attributes such as gender, size, color, and pattern

 = 2020.11.04 - version 2.1.4 =
  * Fix - Ensure product variant attributes are correctly handled when checking for enhanced attribute values.